I. General Policy

 This policy applies to for credit courses and programs; and covers all faculty, staff and students, and any arrangements that the university makes with third parties involved in distance and online education.

-Distance and Online Education Course has been defined by SACSCOC as a formal educational process in which 50 percent or more of the instruction in a course occurs when students and instructors are not in the same place. ¬†¬†
+Distance and Online Education Course has been defined by SACSCOC as a formal educational process in which the majority of the instruction in a course occurs when students and instructors are not in the same place.

 Distance and Online Education Program has been defined by SACSCOC as any series of courses leading to a degree, certificate, achievement, or credential, in which 25 percent or more of the credit hours or effort can be achieved through online or distance education.